Lalena Shaver Lalena Shaver

 On her walks she no longer leads.
 She walks behind me now, more slowly, stopping longer to smell things — really smell them, taking her time, unhurried in a way she never used to be.
 The route that used to be a march is now a wander.

 I think she has earned the wander.
 I think she has always known things about how to move through the world that I am only now beginning to understand.
+An example I can learn from

 The Question We Can't Quite Answer